Rahim Sopori

-Rahim Sahab Sopori (Kashmiri: رحِم صٲبِ سوپورؠ; born Abdul Rahim Shah in 1775) was a Kashmiri Sufi saint and poet associated with the Qadiriyya Sufi order.
+Rahim Sahab Sopori (Kashmiri: رحِم صٲبِ سوپورؠ; born Abdul Rahim Shah in 1775) was a Kashmiri Sufi saint and poet associated with the Qadiriyya and Chishti Sufi order.
 He is widely regarded as the greatest poet of Sopore and one of the greatest of the Kashmiri Language.

 Early life

 Rahim Sopori was born in 1775 in Sopore, Kashmir.
 He spent his early life in Teliyan Mohalla, a locality in Sopore, where he received his spiritual education.
 His early life is not well documented, and there are different narratives about his family background.
 According to one view, he belonged to a cowherd family, which was a common occupation in rural Kashmir at the time.
 However, some scholars argue that he was more likely from a weaver's family, supported by the fact that he learned the art of weaving in Batpora, a neighborhood in Sopore known for its weaving tradition.

 Kashmiri oral tradition preserves a key incident that set him on the Sufi Path.
 It is said that during a visit to the Tomb of Hazrat Syed Jamal-ud-Din Bukhari in Sopore, a young Sopori exchanged mystical verses with a pious woman.
 This poetic dialogue emphasized the importance of a spiritual guide (Murshid) in seeking the ultimate Truth.
 Inspired by the encounter, Sopori resolved to find a guide.
 Eventually he became a disciple of Peer Ghulam Qadir Malik, known as Hazrat Qadir Shah Saeb of Ranan Qaziyabad.
 Through this mentor he joined the Qadiri Sufi Silsala (order), a lineage tracing back to saint Abdul Qadir Gilani, and he also identified with the Chishti Order which traces back to Mu'in al-Din Chishti, one of the most prominent Sufi saints of the Indian sub-continent.